HOUSTON CAR ACCIDENT ATTORNEYS

 - Remain at the scene to exchange information with the other driver or drivers.
 This is required by law (with the exception of those who are so seriously injured that they cannot exchange contact and insurance information).

 - Take pictures and notes.
-Even if you only have your cell phone, take pictures of the scene itself, the vehicles, your injuries, and other relevant items.
+Even if you only have your cell phone, after a wreck, take pictures of the scene itself, the vehicles, your injuries, and other relevant items.
 Take detailed notes to prevent forgetting key details.
 Get the contact information of anyone that witnessed the accident.

 - Seek medical attention, and tell your doctor that you were involved in a car accident.
 Keep detailed records of all medical treatment you receive, and follow your doctor’s orders to aid in a speedier recovery.